 How high is Pen y Fan?

 Photo: Oli Xilo

 The height of Pen y Fan may not rival the tallest UK summits, but you can’t take anything away from its dramatic views.
 Standing at 886m above sea level with a topographic prominence of 672m, Pen y Fan boasts the tallest peak in the Brecon Beacons, tipping its neighbouring mountains to this impressive landmark.
-It stands opposite Cribyn, a peak at 795m tall and it resides next to Corn Du, which comes in at 873m, and all of these can be conquered in one impressive walk.
+It stands opposite Cribyn (795m) and is next to Corn Du (873m).
+Tackle all three in one for an impressive walk.